Skip to content

 Reach Out for Help When Struggling

 Asking for help when you’re struggling emotionally, mentally, or physically is not a sign of weakness – it’s the brave and mature thing to do.
 Speak to a trusted friend, family member, teacher, school counselor, coach, doctor, or faith leader if you’re dealing with symptoms of anxiety, depression, trauma, grief, burnout, or other challenges.
-Most schools provide free counseling services.
+Most schools provide free counseling services, and professional support from places like Mark Behavioral Health can also offer the specialized care needed for long-term wellness.

 Image1